How long have you been in the business and what is your experience?

 Do you edit your photos?
 How much?
 What about video?

-Yes, all delivered files recieve a minimum of color correction, which is a fancy way of saying that I make sure colors look accurate.
-That red is red, not blood orange, hair doesn't look brassy, and skin tones don't look outlandish; The same process is carried out on video.
-As far as more advanced editing goes, I do photoshop to photos and color grading to video.
-Photoshop can range from basic clean up or blemishes and stray hairs, to editorial level retouching.
+Yes, all delivered files receive a minimum of color correction, which is a fancy way of saying that I make sure colors look accurate.
+That red is red, not blood orange, hair doesn't look brassy, and skin tones don't look outlandish; the same process is carried out on video.
+As far as more advanced editing goes, I use Photoshop for photo retouching and Davinci Resolve to color grade videos.
+Photoshop can range from basic clean up for blemishes and stray hairs, to editorial level retouching.
 Color grading is a process of giving a "look" to the video, whether it's black and white, high contrast, or a desaturated cooling effect.
 Most clients leave it to me to determine what each photo or video needs, but I always consult to ensure we're on the same page as far as edits go, and take into consideration project goals.

 What if I want to hire you to shoot but not edit or vice versa?